 You should also receive information about alternate hearing methods like telephone and video hearings.
 And you could receive an exhibit list from the hearing office.
 An exhibit list is simply a list of everything that's in your file, including copies of:

 The exhibit list summarizes what information and medical records the claims examiner considered previously when your disability claim was denied.

-If ODAR doesn't send you an exhibit list, you should request one.
+If OHO doesn't send you an exhibit list, you should request one.
 For more information, see our article on reviewing your disability file before the hearing.